tazihad/tazihad.github.io/_posts/2023-01-07-how-to-install-linuxbrew-in-silverblue-kinoite.md

    sudo yum groupinstall 'Development Tools'
    sudo yum install procps-ng curl file git perl openssl
     ```
-5. Follow the Next steps instructions to add Linuxbrew to your PATH and to your bash shell profile script, either `~/.profile` on Debian/Ubuntu or `~/.bash_profile` on CentOS/Fedora/RedHat.
+5. Follow the Next steps instructions to add Linuxbrew to  your PATH of host system and to your bash shell profile script, either `~/.profile` on Debian/Ubuntu or `~/.bash_profile` on CentOS/Fedora/RedHat.
 The best place is to put it in `~/.bashrc`.
    ```bash
    echo "eval \$($(brew --prefix)/bin/brew shellenv)" >>~/.bash_profile
    ```